chenhonghua/Feature-line-extraction/README.md

 # Multi-scale Feature Line Extraction from Raw Point Clouds Based on Local Surface Variation and Anisotropic Contraction

 ### Introduction
-This repository is for our IEEE Transactions on Automation Science and Engineering (TASE) 2021 paper 'Multi-scale Feature Line Extraction from Raw Point Clouds Based on Local Surface Variation and Anisotropic Contraction'.
+This repository is for our IEEE Transactions on Automation Science and Engineering (TASE) 2021 paper _Multi-scale Feature Line Extraction from Raw Point Clouds Based on Local Surface Variation and Anisotropic Contraction_.
 Code comming soon.